Gi60s/openapi-enforcer/README.md

 - *response* - An object with the functions from [`enforcer.prototype.response`](#enforcerprototyperesponse).

-- *schema* - The path schema as defined in the OpenAPI document.
+- *schema* - The path operation schema as defined in the OpenAPI document.

 ## Enforcer.prototype.response